miroslavpejic85/mirotalk-docs/docs/license/licensing-options.md

 ![license](../images/license.png)

-Purchasing a MiroTalk license ensures you have the necessary rights and support to maximize your video conferencing experience while also supporting the developers.

----

 ## AGPLv3 License

 MiroTalk is free and open source, subject to the conditions of the `AGPLv3` (GNU Affero General Public License v3.0).
 This license allows modification and forking of the software, with the requirement that `any modifications must also be made freely available to the public`.